mrcyberfighter/pyhobdcalc/README.rst

     3. **hextoint**:

-        Convert an hexadecimal string given with optional the hexdecimal identifier "0x".
+        Convert a hexadecimal string given with optional the hexadecimal identifier "0x".
 The function can thread signed values in the C type *long long int* value range:

             * Maximal value:  9223372036854775807.